Therapy for Relationship Stress

 • Feeling disconnected even when you care deeply

 For couples, this may show up as recurring arguments or emotional distance.
-For individuals, it may feel like the same relational issues repeating across different relationships.
+For individuals, it often feels like the same relational issues repeating across different relationships.

 • Cycling between closeness and withdrawal